ogulewefortune/CampusKey/README.md

    - Another application might be using port 8000
    - Change port in `main.py` if needed

-## 📝 NOTES
+##  NOTES

 - This is a simple MVP version - no SQLite database needed
 - The backend uses an in-memory dictionary for user storage
 - Works on both iOS and Android devices
 - Simple and straightforward - no over-complications!

-## 🎯 FEATURES
+## FEATURES

-- ✅ Secure authentication
+-  Secure authentication
-- ✅ Role-based access control (Student, Professor, Admin)
+-  Role-based access control (Student, Professor, Admin)
-- ✅ Cross-platform support (iOS & Android)
+-  Cross-platform support (iOS & Android)
-- ✅ Simple and easy to use
+-  Simple and easy to use
-- ✅ Professional CampusKey branding
+-  Professional CampusKey branding

 ---

-**Built with ❤️ for Fake University**
+**Built  for Fake University**